Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Estimations of the effective coupling constants.

 The factor 2 multiplied to the $g_{\sigma \pi^0 \pi^0}$ account for two different contractions due to the identical particles $\pi^0$.

 \begin{itemize} \item $\sigma \kappa \bar{K}^*$ \end{itemize}

-In the same way, one of the components inside the $\sigma$ is assumed to act as a spectator in the interaction, then the coupling of $\sigma \kappa \bar{K}^*$ vertex can be approximated to the coupling of $K^* K \pi$ vertex.
-For example, considering the respective wave functions of $\sigma$ and $\kappa$ the coupling $g_{\sigma \kappa^+ K^{*-}}$ can be expressed as
+Similarly, one of the components inside the $\sigma$ is assumed to act as a spectator in the interaction, then the coupling of $\sigma \kappa \bar{K}^*$ vertex can be approximately related to the coupling of $K^* K \pi$ vertex.
+For example, based on the wave functions of $\sigma$ and $\kappa$, the coupling $g_{\sigma \kappa^+ K^{*-}}$ can be expressed as

 and the $g_{\sigma \kappa^0 \bar{K}^{*0}}$ can be expressed as

 \begin{itemize} \item $\rho \kappa \bar{K}^*$ \end{itemize}